 Sydney Opera House

-Sydney Opera House is easily among the most recognizable structures in the world with its bold and unique roof design.
-The curved shell-shaped sails roof is indeed mesmerizing and one-of-its-kind.
+Sydney Opera House is easily among the most recognisable structures in the world with its bold and unique roof design.
+The curved shell-shaped sails roof is indeed mesmerising and one-of-its-kind.
 It’s too bad that I am not a theatre person.